Highlights of Northern Portugal

 For those who want a longer walk, complete the circuit and walk all the way to Lindoso.

-Accommodation: Country cottage
+Accommodation: Country Cottage

 Meals: Breakfast and packed lunch